fiddlerwoaroof/sqlite-serve/README.md

-# nginx-test - SQLite Module for NGINX
+# sqlite-serve - SQLite Module for NGINX

 A dynamic NGINX module written in Rust that integrates SQLite databases with Handlebars templating, enabling data-driven web applications directly from NGINX configuration.